The audit process generally follows the same procedure for all audit providers.

 The visit will go into detail in the main areas of compliance, which is vehicle maintenance, drivers’ hours management and general operator licence management.
 If maintenance is carried out on-site, then the facilities would be checked.

-The auditor should be competent and experienced enough to assess the requirements in all these areas of compliance and would be able answer all your questions and show you where to find the necessary guidance.
-They should also be able to interpret the guidance for your type of operation.
+The auditor should be competent and experienced enough to assess the requirements in all these areas of compliance.
+They would be able answer all your questions and show you where to find the necessary guidance.
+They should also be able to competently interpret the guidance for your type of operation.

-Temporary log in details may be requested for fleet management or tachograph analysis software which makes it easier for an auditor after the visit to write the report and check further documents instead of spending further hours on site.
+Temporary log in details may be requested for fleet management or tachograph analysis software which makes it easier for an auditor after the visit to write the report and check other documents instead of spending further time on site.
 Always make sure passwords are changed or permissions rescinded after you receive the report.

 You may be asked if some documents can be copied but make sure you are asked for permission, the auditor must comply with data protection requirements and any information copied must remain confidential.
 Again, this assists the auditor in referring to relevant documents in the report.